-If you are already in Armenia, spending a lot of time in your hotel room would be an unforgivable waste of time.
-Therefore, wake up early in the morning and start out your journey.
-Of course, do not forget about an Armenian full-of-vitamins breakfast with honey, dairy products, and fruit juice.
+If you are already in Armenia, plan your days for an unforgivable journey.
+Therefore, wake up early in the morning, enjoy a healthy breakfast with honey, dairy, and sun-kissed fruits before heading out.
 It will keep you full for a while.
-Although, if you do get hungry, do not worry – Armenia is one of the places where you can eat healthy and delicious meals.
+And, if you get hungry, no worries – Armenia is one of the places where you can have endless variety of healthy and delicious meals.

 First, let’s go to Garni.
 By the way, the road to the temple has recently been renovated and a special status has been granted to that area.
 That is, the road service will be permanent in all the months of the year, which means that even in frosty winter, you will get there without any problems very quickly in 20 minutes from Yerevan.
 The distance is about 25km.

 The pagan temple in Garni Fortress Complex is the only one that has survived to our days.
 In the 4th century, when Christianity was adopted, all the pagan constructions were destroyed.
 Only Garni was preserved, which, according to the historical facts, was built in the 2nd century.
 The fortress-complex is located in the Kotayk Province of Armenia, on the right coast of the Azat River.
 In the neighborhood, there is a village of the same name, where in autumn people make sweet sujuk (sujuk is an Armenian sweet made with nuts and special syrup).